 You’ll need to pay a $50 fee for your apprentice license application to the Board, which is valid for three years.
 The cost of books and tools is typically shared between your employer or the union and yourself.
 Several apprenticeship programs have varying tuition costs.

 Iowa Jobs Training Program is available for registered apprentices of eligible businesses, providing $1 million in funding per year to support employee training services.
-The program offers forgivable loans to Iowa businesses that meet the program’s training requirements.

 Union apprenticeships, such as the one offered by Plumbers & Steamfitters Local 125 in Cedar Rapids, last for five years and cost roughly $2,000 spread out over the five years.